BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    1. Download and install [Node.js](http://nodejs.org/#download)
    2. Clone this repository
    3. On the command line, navigate to inside of the **Backbone-Require-Boilerplate** folder and type `npm install`
-   4. Next, type `nodemon`
+   4. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful [nodemon](https://github.com/remy/nodemon) library)
    5. To view the demo page, go to `http://localhost:8001`
-   6. To view the Jasmine test suite page, go to `http://localhost:8001/specRunner.html`.
+   6. To view the Jasmine test suite page, go to `http://localhost:8001/specRunner.html`
-   7. Enjoy using Backbone.js, Require.js, Almond.js, jQuery, Lodash, Modernizr, Twitter Bootstrap, and Jasmine! (enjoyment optional)
+   7. Enjoy using Backbone, Require, Lodash, Almond, jQuery, jQuery Mobile, Twitter Bootstrap, and Jasmine (enjoyment optional)

 #Tour of the Boilerplate Files